JoaowowSaraiva/si-dripher/README.md

 ### **2.1 Installation**

-- By typing _**make install**_ your program will get everything you need.
+* By typing _**make install**_ your program will get everything you need.
 It will create the folders that the program use and it will compile the sources.
+ * Teste de pastas